ut-amrl/codebotler/docs/index.md

 embedding the eDSL in Python, CodeBotler drastically reduces the number of syntax and run-time errors of generated code.

-**RoboEval** is a code completion benchmark that test for both correctness and robustness of LLM-generated robot programs.
+**RoboEval** is a code completion benchmark that tests for both correctness and robustness of LLM-generated robot programs.
 This proposed benchmark 1) evaluates the *execution traces* of programs; 2) checks whether the execution traces satisfy *temporal logic* properties that encode correctness for each task; and 3) *varies the prompts* for each task to test for robustness of generated programs.

 <div style="justify-content: center; align-items: center; display: flex;">
 <img src="assets/images/RoboEvalFig1.jpg" style="width:100%; max-width:500px; height:auto;"/>